ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 ## Purpose

-This guide provides a step-by-step process for converting textbook content into Anki cards.
+This guide provides a step-by-step process for converting your textbook content into Anki cards.

-The goal is to automate the creation of flashcards for free, bypassing the limitations and costs of paid tools.
+The goal is to make flashcards for free quickly, bypassing the limitations and costs of paid tools.

 This has personally saved me hundreds of hours of valuable study time!

 ## Prerequisites

-1. **ChatGPT**: Preferably the paid subscription version for the ability to handle more complex tasks.
-Most importantly, the ability to upload images.
+1. **ChatGPT**: It is recommended to have paid subscription version for the ability to upload many images (and to handle more complex tasks).
 2. **Microsoft Excel**: For pasting and saving as `.CSV`.
-3. **Anki**: The official version.
+3. **Anki**: The official version only.

 ## Process Overview

 ### Step 1: Prime ChatGPT
-- Use the following advanced prompt to tell it how to extract information.
-Edit this to your unique needs.
+- Use the following advanced prompt to ChatGPT it how to extract information.
+You can edit this to your unique needs.

 #### Advanced Prompt
 ```